 Despite the debate about the use of materials, it is undeniably that we have lost much of our ability to understand Andean textiles.
 Racism against indigenous people created a backlash against traditional clothing and textiles.
 Rather than suffer the abuse that came with their expression of indigenous identity, people would don modern clothing when they went into the city.
 As men traveled to the city more often for business, women became the bastions of tradition.
 They were more likely to continue using traditional textiles and many continued to weave.
 Making traditional textiles, however, came to be seen as an antiquated, useless pursuit that did not augment the family income.
 Weavers stopped using, and eventually forgot, the more complicated designs and techniques.
 Textiles were reduced to a shallow shadow of their former glory.

 Today various organizations, government entities and the weavers themselves are attempting to revive our understanding and appreciation of Andean textiles.
 Tourism has played an important role in this.
 As foreign visitors display their interest in indigenous culture and art, local people are beginning to reassess how they view and treat their own culture and traditions.
-The process of natural dying is being rediscovered, and work with community elders means that weavers are recovering the knowledge of ancient techniques and designs that were almost lost.
+The process of natural dyeing is being rediscovered, and work with community elders means that weavers are recovering the knowledge of ancient techniques and designs that were almost lost.
 While there is still a long way to go in regaining a better understanding of Andean textiles, one of the most important steps is already in motion.
 Only by recovering pride in themselves and their traditions, and by forging inter-cultural respect, will weavers and their supporters be better positioned to recover our knowledge of traditional textiles.

 The weavers explain…

 We no longer feel we have to accept these insults [about indigenous people].
 If we hear some bad comment about us, we immediately tell the speakers that we are people and equal to them and that there is no difference between us…We can say that because of us, there are enough tourists in Cusco.